ABOUT CERF

 • Help create a more equitable region while working collaboratively with other community partners.

-CERF Goals and Objectives:
+CJF Goals and Objectives:

 • Create high-quality and accessible jobs for all Californians